A Novel Mixed-Integer Linear Programming Formulation for Continuous-Time Inventory Routing: Problem Definition

 \section{Problem Definition}

-The CIRP is defined over a planning horizon is $H \in \mathbb{R}_{>0}$ and on a directed graph $G = (V, E)$, where $V := \{0\} \cup V_c$ denotes the set of nodes to include a set of customers $V_c := \{1, 2, ..., n\}$ and the depot (node~$0$), and $E := \{(i, j): i \in V, j \in V \setminus \{i\} \}$ is the set of arcs.
+The CTIRP is defined over a planning horizon $H \in \mathbb{R}_{>0}$ and on a directed graph $G = (V, E)$, where $V := \{0\} \cup V_c$ denotes the set of nodes to include a set of customers $V_c := \{1, 2, ..., n\}$ and the depot (node~$0$), and $E := \{(i, j): i \in V, j \in V \setminus \{i\} \}$ is the set of arcs.
 We assume that the depot has unlimited supply of product.
 Each customer $i \in V_c$ consumes said product at a constant rate $r_i$.
 Additionally, associated with each customer $i \in V_c$ are product inventory levels $I_i^0, I_i^{\ell}, I_i^u, I_i^H$ to denote respectively the inventory at the beginning of the planning horizon, the lower and upper bounds that should be satisfied throughout the planning horizon, and the lowest acceptable inventory level at the end of the planning horizon.
-Without loss of generality, we assume that each customer has to be visited at least once, i.e., $I_i^H + r_iH - I_i^0 > 0$ for all $i \in V_c$.
+Without loss of generality, we assume that each customer has to be visited at least once during the planning horizon, i.e., $I_i^H + r_iH - I_i^0 > 0$ for all $i \in V_c$.
 A fleet of $K$ identical vehicles of capacity $Q$, initially located at the depot, will be used to deliver product to customers so that inventory levels at customers are maintained within the desired intervals.
 Vehicles are allowed to perform multiple trips and customers are allowed to be visited multiple times during the planning horizon.
 Loading at the depot and unloading at customers are considered to be instantaneous.
 However, a vehicle is allowed to remain at a customer location to dispense additional product before proceeding with the next leg of its trip.

 Associated with each arc $(i, j) \in E$ are the time $t_{ij}$ and the cost $c_{ij}$ for a vehicle to traverse the arc.
 Here, we assume that both the travel time and travel cost matrices satisfy the triangle inequality.
 Furthermore, we do not allow multiple vehicles to visit a customer at the same time.
 Hence, while a vehicle remains at a customer to perform additional fulfillment, no other vehicle is allowed to visit this customer (other vehicles must wait until the customer becomes available).